edson-github/python-2025/README.md

 - Basic understanding of programming concepts
 - Python 3.x installed on your computer
-- A code editor (VS Code, PyCharm, or any preferred editor)
+- A code editor (Trae, VS Code, PyCharm, Cursor or any preferred editor)

 ## Course Structure